-As the Company's leases do not provide an implicit rate, the Company uses an incremental borrowing rate based on the information available at lease commencement in determining the present value of lease payments.
+As the Company's leases do not provide an implicit rate, the Company uses an Incremental Borrowing Rate ("IBR") based on the information available at lease commencement in determining the present value of lease payments.
+The IBR is estimated using a secured borrowing approach, which considers the Company's credit rating based on a combination of public ratings, synthetic credit rating models, and secured borrowing activities.
+In determining the IBR, the Company also considers the economic environment at lease commencement, including prevailing market interest rates and adjustments for the Company's credit profile.
 The operating lease assets include any lease payments made prior to lease commencement and are reduced by any lease incentives.